-Driving can serve as a lifeline for older adults, enabling them to run errands, attend doctor’s appointments and maintain social connections.
+Driving can serve as a lifeline for older adults, enabling them to run errands, attend medical appointments and maintain social connections.
 This independence can be jeopardized as mental capacity and mobility decline, making driving unsafe.

 While fully automated vehicles are a potential solution to help older adults maintain their independence, the success of this strategy depends on whether older adults accept and use the technology.